variantstudios/compasshighschool.org/pages/parents/index.md

 ---
-title: Parents
+title:
-sub_title: We want the best for our children and our future.
+sub_title: 'PARENTS: We want the best for our children and our future.'
 header_image: /assets/images/rockstars-resized.jpg
 search_engine_optimization:
   page_title: Parents